riboviz/riboviz/docs/developer/config.md

 ### 4. Update documentation

-Update `docs/user/prep-riboviz-config.md`, adding an entry for the parameter in the table within the `Configuration parameters` section.
+Update `docs/user/prep-riboviz-config.md`, adding an entry for the parameter in the table within the 'Configuration parameters' section.

-If the new parameter is a file or directory parameter, update `docs/user/prep-riboviz-config.md`, adding the new parameter to the `Configuring file paths and directories` section.
+If the new parameter is a file or directory parameter, update `docs/user/prep-riboviz-config.md`, adding the new parameter to the 'Configuring file paths and directories' section.

-If the new parameter is a directory parameter, update `docs/developer/how-tos.md`, adding the new parameter to the list in the `Using directory configuration parameters in Nextflow` section.
+If the new parameter is a directory parameter, update `docs/developer/how-tos.md`, adding the new parameter to the list in the 'Using directory configuration parameters in Nextflow' section.

 ---